 5. The story will go live online or else appear in print!
 Woohoo!
 Victory whiskey ensues!
 (Or cake.)

 6. You will, hopefully, get paid.
 Most publications send out payment either on publication or up to 30 days afterward.
 If this isn’t clear in the acceptance email, it’s fine to ask the editor.
-The lovely thing about writing for genre publications is that most of them pay (versus “literary” mags which rarely pay at all and often charge submission fees.)

 It’s a fantastic feeling to get an acceptance.
 You may find yourself dancing around the room like a circus bear.
 After the contract has been signed and you’ve told all your friends, you may find yourself thinking, “Now what?”
 By which I mean, the first acceptance is the best one.
 It’s the one that you’ll look back on fondly for years, even if it wasn’t your dream market, and feel a bit of sweet nostalgia for.
 But afterward, you may find yourself wondering what to do next.